ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 [^4]: I'm Canadian so generally follow Canadian spelling (a mix of British and American for those of you new to the complex world of English spelling differences).
     At rOpenSci, we generally just ask an author to pick one and stick to it.

-Alternatively, you could also install the [`CSpell Bundled Dictionaries`](https://github.com/streetsidesoftware/vscode-cspell-dict-extensions#readme) instead.
+Alternatively, you could also install the [`cSpell Bundled Dictionaries`](https://github.com/streetsidesoftware/vscode-cspell-dict-extensions#readme) instead.

 To configure this extension, I added two types of files: a project-level configuration file, and two dictionaries of words to consider 'correct'.